 The Farm also has many beautiful sights for visitors to explore – an old cistern where stage coach travelers watered their horses, an ancient Indian burial mound, a Revolutionary War cemetery where original settlers of the area are interred, several reconstructed historic cabins and a schoolhouse and lovely views of Raccoon Creek.
 The area is rich in history – across Raccoon Creek is a cave where Daniel Boone reportedly slept.
 Visitors may also enjoy a horseback ride on one of the property’s trails.

 Exciting events like the annual Bob Evans Farm Festival and Rio Grande Bean Dinner keep people coming back to the farm again and again.
-The first Bob Evans Restaurant & General Store, located on Farm property, are open all year round.
+The Bob Evans Restaurant, located on Farm property, is open all year round.
 The Farm and Homestead Museum are open daily April 1 through Dec.
-23, 10:30 a.m. to 5:30 p.m.
+23, 10:00 a.m. to 5:00 p.m.

 Visit our complete schedule of farm events